amissine/lnet/README.md

 # lnet &mdash; get SSH access to a box behind a router

 A box behind a router can be a _leaf_ and/or a _hub_.
-A _leaf_ does not accept external SSH connections, but can connect to one or more _hub_s.
+A _leaf_ does not accept external SSH connections, but can connect to one or more _hub_'s.
 A _hub_ can accept external connections from one or more _leaves_.
 It can also have "local" SSH access to any _leaf_.
 The `lnet` utility helps to configure and maintain the _leaf_ - _hub_ communications, so that all _leaves_ appear to be `localhost`s to a _hub_.
 Localized networking!
 To enable it, install the utility on all your boxes and run it on all your _leaves_.